-Includes 1 built-in microphone and 2 wireless microphones.
+Includes a built-in microphone and 2 wireless microphones.
 For use by several people at the same time.
-Wireless mics charge from the main base unit so they're always at hand.
-Conference phone with full-duplex design so everyone can speak and be heard simultaneously.
+Wireless mics charge from main base unit so they're always at hand.
+Phone with full-duplex design so everyone can speak and be heard simultaneously.

 Audio quality through the microphones is not consistent.

 If you’ve ever tried to pull together a face-to-face meeting, you know how difficult it can be to fit it into everyone’s hectic schedules.
-And if participants are coming in from different floors, buildings, or even states to participate, the difficulty and cost can add up fast.
+If participants are coming in from different floors, buildings, or even states and countries to participate, the difficulty and cost can add up fast.

-The right conference phone can be a vital tool for your busy office or organization, allowing you to save both time and money.
-But with the sheer number of conference phone systems currently on the market, it can be difficult to decide which one is right for your needs.
+The right conference phone can prove itself a vital tool for your busy office or organization, saving you both time and money.
+The sheer number of conference phone systems currently on the market, though, can make deciding which one is right for your needs difficult.

-This guide examines some of the key features and other considerations you’ll face when choosing a conference phone.
+We're here to help you examine some of the key features and other considerations you’ll face when choosing a conference phone.
 From microphone selection and audio quality to features such as Bluetooth connectivity and call recording, we drill into the elements of these systems so you’ll know what to keep an eye out for when selecting one.
-We also offer tips on what you should expect to pay and recommend what we feel are some of the best conference phones currently out there.

 The microphones in a conference phone — in terms of both quantity and capability — largely determine what size of room you can use the conference phone in and the number of people who can participate.
 Capabilities such as 360-degree voice pick-up allow participants to be anywhere in relation to the microphone and still be heard, while mute buttons help cut down on speaker ID confusion and overall background noise.